Babitdor/Speech_Emotion_Recognition_Wav2Vec/README.md

 Recall: 83%
 F1-Score: 83%

+# NOTE:
-But the model in it's current state needs to be trained on more data.
+The model in it's current state needs to be trained on more data.
 Currently the model has been trained on a subset size of 5000, because of hardware limitations.
 But with more data, it is capable of performing well than the current state.